Skip to content

 await channel.checkpoint('Delete object');

-await channel.deleteObjects([objectId]);
+await channel.deleteObjects([location]);

 // User can now undo back to the checkpoint